Jegp/DemTech-openwrt-setup/README.md

 Lastly it is probably a good idea to synchronize the time (in the System-tab).
 Note that when you change the interface above, the device is no longer available via 192.168.0.1.

 ## Installation
-After configuring the device the last thing you need to do, is to install the monitoring scripts.
+After configuring the device the last thing you need to do, is to install the monitoring scripts on the device.
 Assuming you are in the root directory of this repository, simply run the ``setup.sh`` script with the ip of the external device as the first and only argument.
 So if you have your router at 192.168.0.101:

 ````bash
 ./setup.sh 192.168.0.101